 This transformation and evolution is enterprise-wide and impacts all aspects of the organization.
 It’s not something that can be relegated to a few teams or limited to technology – it will impact every aspect of the organization’s culture.
 Culture is not something that can be addressed as a silo – it needs to be considered in an integrated way with the organizational structure, governance, leadership, practices, and tools.
 There needs to be a compelling vision, a strong sense of purpose, and real ownership of outcomes by all the people in the organization.

 There are many things every organization can do to embrace relentless change and progress toward increased agility and resilience.
 One way to approach beginning this journey is for business and IT leaders to ask what are we willing and able to do now, what could we potentially do in the next 6-12 months, and what are we not prepared to do at all?
 It’s better to be honest about what will and can be done than to either promise too much or to become paralyzed and fail to act.

 To evolve an existing organization from a more traditional model into one adapted for the digital age is a serious undertaking, not one that can be addressed with technology alone, or with simply adopting a methodology or particular practices.
 This kind of change is not something an organization will go through and achieve as a project – the continual change itself is the point.

 Why is it essential for all the aspects of an organizational system to work together in an integrated way to be successful with digital business transformation and evolution?
 What do we mean by “organizational system?
 This article provides the answers: Why Organizational Integration is Essential to Digital Transformation.

 What are the core capabilities every organization needs to be successful with digital transformation, acceleration, and evolution?
-Look out for my next article which addresses Core Capabilities for Digital Transformation.
+Read my article on: Digital Transformation Core Capabilities: Navigational Aids for a VUCA World.